 Convert a negative gossip into a positive action

-Make it a point to talk about success of people and inspire others.
-If people around you notice this behaviour, they tend to follow you.
+Make it a point to talk about the success of people and inspire others.
+If people around you notice this behavior, they tend to follow you.

 For instance: If someone makes a remark about another colleague like “John is consistently not delivering his project on time”, you could say “He did a good job in responding to system issues and communication.
 Do you think we can help him achieve success in this too?”